simon-mo/vllm-community-dashboard/docs/perf.md

 - Serving test of vllm
-  - Metrics: mean TTFT (time-to-first-token, unit: ms) & mean ITL (inter-token latency, unit: ms)
+  - Metrics: median TTFT (time-to-first-token, unit: ms) & median ITL (inter-token latency, unit: ms).
+We use median as it is more stable than mean when outliers occur.
   - Input length: 200 prompts from ShareGPT.
   - Output length: the corresponding output length of these 200 prompts.
   - Average QPS: 1, 4, 16 and inf.
 QPS = inf means all requests come at once.